thomasmueller/bau-lang/doc/performance.md

 Memory usage  is not currently measured.
 The tests are run 3 times, and the best time is used.
 Benchmark results in seconds (lower is better).
-For Java, memory is limited to 100 MB by using `-Xmx100m`, and the just-in-time compiler is pre-warmed by running the same test 3 times inside the same JVM.
+For Java, memory is limited to 100 MB by using `-Xmx100m`.

 What this page tries to show is that, for these limited benchmarks, Bau has a similar performance then other popular programming languages, specially C.